 The benefit year runs from 1 July to 30 June.
 Annual maximums apply within this period.
 All claims are debited against the benefit maximums for the benefit year in which the treatment was incurred.
 All benefits are calculated including GST.

-All Benefits for all Plans apply for any treatment from 1 July 2012.
-These will be reviewed from time to time at the discretion of the Police Health Plan Board.
+The current list of what you are covered for for all Plans apply for any treatment from 1 July 2016.
+These are reviewed from time to time at the discretion of the Police Health Plan Board.
 Any changes will be placed on our website.

 For further details please refer to the Membership Conditions.